 We encourage you to review our “Welcome Booklet” and the virtual tour.

 We encourage people to include Hospice in their end of life plan early.
 A referral can be made before the individual is ready to come to Hospice.
-However, for people who make this decision late, we are happy to help you to get a quick CCAC referral.
+However, for people who make this decision late, we are happy to help you get a referral.

 Admissions are based on an assessment tool that identifies the person most in need of the bed.
 Length of time on the referral list is not considered when prioritizing patients for admission.